IN THE COMMUNITY

 A severe car accident in 2012 significantly changed the life of Regan Moore; the beloved daughter of one of our valued employees.
 Though Regan suffered major neurological damage, her story was not yet over.

 Since then, Regan has begun intense therapy as part of her road to recovery.
 Each day her loved ones witness a little more of Regan’s cheerful personality shine through her smile.

 Our mission is to help Regan continue her journey to recovery.
 We’re dedicating many of our philanthropic efforts to this initiative.
-Read more about Regan’s story on her website.

 THE NATIONAL MUSEUM OF COMPUTING